biast12/ClearTimerBot/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request on GitHub.
+Please:
+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+## Troubleshooting

+- **Bot not responding to commands**: Ensure the bot has proper permissions in your server
+- **Commands not showing**: Run `/reload_commands` or restart the bot
+- **Timezone issues**: Check supported timezones in the bot's timezone configuration

 ---

 Thank you for using ClearTimer!
-If you have any questions or feedback, feel free to reach out on our support server.
+If you have any questions or feedback, feel free to reach out on our [support server](https://discord.com/invite/ERFffj9Qs7).